 I don't really feel like myself without a healthy hit of bronzer and contour.
 I'm also insanely picky about color and have been stuck on the Too Faced Chocolate Soleil Matte Bronzer ($30) for years.
 That being said, I've always had a soft spot for theBalm and swear by a few of its other products (like this highlighter and this bronzer), so I was feeling pretty good about trying this one out.

 Thankfully I was able to scrounge up a feasible brush for a quick application; I dusted it underneath my cheekbones, the sides and tip of my nose, and around my hairline, chin, and jawline.
-To be honest, the shade was a little more pink than I would have liked, and I was missing my usual Too Faced pick by the end of the day.
+To be honest, the shade was a little pinker than I would have liked, and I was missing my usual Too Faced pick by the end of the day.
 However, there are two other shades available, and they might be better options for me.
 I'll keep you posted.